This Spicy Chicken Enchilada Soup is not for the weak at heart when it comes to heat.

-Since January is National Soup month, and it has been cold here in WV this week, I decided to do another soup recipe in my weekly downsized cooking feature.
+Since January is National Soup month, and it has been cold here in WV this week, I decided to do this Spicy Chicken Enchilada Soup.

 It is a very quick and easy soup to put together.
 As with all soups, I think they taste better if you make them a day ahead or at least several hours, to let the flavors blend together.

 The onions and garlic are browned in a dutch oven and then the other ingredients are simply stirred in and simmered.